The Secretaries of the Smithsonian Institution

 David J. Skorton (July 2015–Present)

 Skorton previously served as president of Cornell University from July 2006.
-Educated as a cardiologist, his research focus is congenital heart disease and cardiac imaging and image processing.
-He is the first medical doctor to lead the Smithsonian.
+Educated as a cardiologist, his research focus was congenital heart disease and cardiac imaging and image processing.

 An ardent and nationally recognized supporter of the arts and humanities, Skorton has made the advancement of the arts a priority at the Smithsonian.